 Not on your own!
 We give each Missionary Educator a fundraising goal of $2500, a small fraction of the nearly $20,000 it costs us to recruit, train, place, house, and feed each missionary.
 When you accept your appointment, we will give you the tools and work with you to raise that sum pretty painlessly before you even show up for training—which is the easiest way.
 If you haven’t raised all $2500 by the time training begins, we will work together as a community to help you get it done, in a fun and supportive environment, that tends to include cookouts and pool parties.

 + WHERE DO TEACH FOR CHRIST EDUCATORS LIVE?

-Educators will live as a team in a household, with separate residences for the men and women.
-Strong friendships form in the community as the Educators support each other professionally, personally, and spiritually.
+TfC Educators live as a team in a household, with separate residences for the men and women.
+Strong friendships form in the community as we support each other professionally, personally, and spiritually.

 + WHAT DOES HOUSEHOLD LIFE LOOK LIKE?